axelwass/federated-learning-network/README.md

       federated-learning-network/server/server.py start_training method

 In the future it'll be possible to do it from the central node's dashboard.

+## Robustness experiment

+To run the experiment first it is necesary to dowload the MINST dataset into the 'temp' directory with the code:

+    from fastai.vision.all import *
+    untar_data(URLs.MNIST_SAMPLE)

+After that you can use the 'start_experiment.sh' to start the cluster.
+You can train with MINST dataset from the web application in "localhost:5000", and then after some generations run the 'start_adversary.sh' and run the training with one adversary.
+The different metrics or distances are shown on the logs of the server, that an be seen by executing:

+    docker logs server

 ## Known issues
 There's no persistence implemented yet, so everytime you start servers & clients the model will be initialized with